ML Sultan

 • The M.L.
 Sultan Technical College was established because of his vision and generosity, with his initial donation of £100 000.

 • The Medical School of Durban was first mooted by him.
 His final act of civic generosity was to donate twenty thousand pounds (£20 000) towards the cost of a suitable building for a Medical School to be erected by the University of Natal, in 1955.
-This is now known as the Nelson Mandela School of Medicine.
+This is now known as the Nelson Mandela School of Medicine, where a few of his grandchildren qualified as Doctors from; and even in 2021 there is a great great grandson studying Medicine at the campus.

 • He founded the M.L.
 Sultan Charitable and Educational Trust of One Hundred Thousand pounds (£ 100 000 ), and approved the first donation from this trust, a gift to the Technical College of thirty three thousand pounds (£ 33 000).